overset/JP01/README.rst

   - 7mm (height from top of switch plate to top of the case)
   - Allows for use of 0.5mm silicone gasket that will make deck-height the ideal 7.5mm to submerge standard keycaps and create a nice aesthetic
   - Easy access to mounting screws to easily change out switch plates

+- | **Gaskets** (Optional)
+  | These are optional but I designed them to help with acoustics with the priority on silencing.
+I'm still experimenting with the multiple gaskets, switch plate metals and switch+keycap combinations.

+  - 0.5mm Switch plate gasket between case top and switch plate top.
+This will recess the switch plate down to hit the ideal 7.5mm depth.
+  - 2mm or 3mm EVA Foam or 0.5mm silicone PCB gasket to place between the PCB and switch plate to help dampen sound
+  - 2mm EVA foam to fill the case cavity between the top of the base plate and bottom of the PCB
+  - 1.5mm silicone gasket to seal entire inside surface of bottom plate to reduce reverberation inside the case.
+This helps the base plate protrude to create a better aesthetic at the expensve of making the whole case 1.5mm taller

 Risks